BoomEX-UK/TooHuman1SE/README.md

 ## About
 This Repo is designed to serve a gap in the market.
-The 2008 Silicon Knights Xbox 360 game - Too Human - was a pretty big community talking point since it's release.
+The 2008 Silicon Knights Xbox 360 game - Too Human - has been a pretty big community talking point since it's release.
 However when it came to underground content, there was very little produced.
 The main reason for this?
 The gamesaves contained a custom-built hash to validate them meaning, as far as i could find, only 1 working save editor has ever been seen.

 ## Compaitibility
 This project has been built using C# in Visual Studio.
 The GUI is WPF based, the framework is .NET 4.5.